-Suppose that a is about to send packets to \hat{f} .
-If, for some reason, link (a, \hat{f}) goes down, a may choose to redirect its traffic to the LFA e^1 .
-However, said traffic will never arrive to f as the $e^1 \rightarrow f$ detour degrades into the LFA loop $a - e^1$ $a^1 - c - a$.
-Here, a^1 also switches to its LFA c realizing that its link to j has disappeared due the physical failure which a^{1} is unaware of.
+Suppose that virtual node a^1 is added to Fig. 1a with the given edge costs, and a is about to send packets to d.
+If link (a, f) goes down, a may choose to redirect its traffic to the LFA a^1 .
+However, said traffic will never arrive to d as the $a^1 \rightarrow d$ detour degrades into the LFA loop $a-a^1-b-a$.
+Here, a^1 also switches to its LFA b realizing that its link to fhas disappeared due the physical failure which node a^1 is unaware of.